Impact Factor: 1.2

 5. Commit to strict observance of international regulations on the ethics of scientific publications and the integrity of published research.

-6. Decide the process of handling complaints and appeals on editorial decisions and investigate any ethical infractions, taking all reasonable measures for their prompt resolution, acting impartially and involving authors’ affiliated institutions, if necessary.
-The Editorial Team will reconsider editorial decisions if requested by authors and will publish corrections or retractions, when appropriate.
+6. Decide the process of handling complaints and appeals on editorial decisions and investigate any ethical infractions, taking all reasonable measures for their prompt resolution, acting impartially, and involving authors’ affiliated institutions, if necessary.
+The Editorial Team will reconsider editorial decisions if requested by authors and will publish corrections or retractions when appropriate.

-7. Decide which policies should be applied if there are conflicts of interest concerning any of the agents involved in the process (authors, reviewers, Editorial Team) or concerning processing of manuscripts submitted to the journal for review by members of the Editorial Team, ensuring the impartiality of decisions.
+7. Decide which policies should be applied if there are conflicts of interest concerning any of the agents involved in the process (authors, reviewers, Editorial Team) or the processing of manuscripts submitted to the journal for review by members of the Editorial Team, ensuring the impartiality of decisions.

 8. Annually publish and update conflicts of interest for each member of the Editorial Team.